 LAWS8586 Law and Legal Institutions*

-A minimum of 24 units from the completion of diplomatic studies courses from the following list:
+A minimum of 24 units from the following list of diplomatic studies courses:

 DIPL8002 Contemporary Challenges in Diplomacy

 DIPL8010 Harnessing Diplomacy for International Development